Touch

 Phase 1 - Acquisition (Learning and Luring)

-2. Repeat this until your dog reliably touches your hand.
+Repeat until your dog reliably touches your hand.

 Phase 2 - Automatic (Motivation)